Researchers integrate human stem cells into monkey embryo | DW | 16.04.2021

 That still leaves ethical questions.
 In the current study, the embryos didn't survive past 20 days.
 But what happens when science eventually gets to the point that chimeras like these turn into fully formed beings?

-Anna Smajdor, associate professor of practical philosophy at the University of Oslo, even goes a step further.
+Anna Smajdor, associate professor of practical philosophy at the University of Oslo, even went a step further.

 "This breakthrough reinforces an increasingly inescapable fact: biological categories are not fixed ― they are fluid," she said in her comment to the Science Media Centre.
 "The scientists behind this research state that these chimeric embryos offer new opportunities, because 'we are unable to conduct certain types of experiments in humans'.
 But whether these embryos are human or not is open to question."